 But a problem there was—the little bump wouldn't leave.
 You wouldn't notice it without being told it was there.
 I kept thinking it was just a little tiny flesh-colored bump (like a mole, maybe).
 It wasn't acne—but it just wouldn't go away, no matter how many different types of serums, etc., that I tried.

 In May of last year, I went to the dermatologist for a skin check.
 The doctor took one look at this seemingly harmless bump and said, "I'd like to get a scraping of that."
 That's when I knew it might not be just some aggravating bump that I could zap with a cosmetic product or procedure.

-My Bout with Skin Cancer
+My Fight With Skin Cancer